 On each side of the river stood the tree of life, bearing twelve crops of fruit, yielding its fruit every month.
 And the leaves of the tree are for the healing of the nations.
 (Revelation 22:2)

 The Tree of Life is the Lord Jesus.
-This tree is on both sides of the River of the Spirit, representing the members of the Body of Christ who themselves have become trees of Life because Christ has been formed in them and is dwelling in them.
-As the forty-seventh chapter of the Book of Ezekiel informs us, these trees of Life have had to pass through four levels of judgment and four levels of the Spirit until they were qualified to bring God's Life into the dead sea of mankind.
+This tree is on both sides of the river of the Spirit, representing the members of the Body of Christ who themselves have become trees of Life because Christ has been formed in them and is dwelling in them.
+As Ezekiel chapter 47 informs us, these trees of Life have had to pass through four levels of judgment and four levels of the Spirit until they were qualified to bring God’s Life into the dead sea of mankind.

 They will see his face, and his name will be on their foreheads.
 (Revelation 22:4)

 Those who make up the holy city will see the Face of God.
-Probably the Face of the Father I would assume.
+I would assume they will see the Face of the Father.
 They can see His Face and live.
 This is a privilege so exalted as to be quite beyond any understanding whatever.

-God's name in their foreheads means they have been transformed by the renewing of their mind.
-Their mind has been renewed because they obey God perfectly and totally at all times.
+God’s name in their foreheads means they have been transformed by the renewing of their minds.
+Their minds have been renewed because they obey God perfectly and totally at all times.
 Like Jesus Christ Himself, they have been made obedient through suffering.